We often get asked, “How much a round the world trip or travelling long-term cost?”… and the answer isn’t that simple.

 Finally, we did not use our return ticket (Bogota-Paris) because we wanted to add an extra month and a half to our trip.
-Iberia hasn’t allowed us to change neither the date nor the destination (unless we payed more than $1,000) … In addition, the customer service is usually unreachable.
+Iberia has allowed us to change neither the date nor the destination (unless we paid more than $1,000) … In addition, the customer service is usually unreachable.
 I highly “recommend avoiding” this company.

 5 – South America – North America

 Bogota – Vegas – San Francisco – New York, $1,120 with United Airlines.